-The Waiting List for Waiver Services is Changing
+The Wait for Waiver Services is Over!

 Community and Family Support

 Act 378 of 1989 called for a system of community and family supports to be available for families of children and adults with disabilities in their own homes based on their individual needs in order to avoid out-of-home placement.
-The Act directed the Louisiana Developmental Disabilities Council (the Council) to develop a plan for this system based on guiding principles included in the law and directed the state to adhere to these principles in program planning, development, funding, and implementation.
+The Act directed the Council to develop a plan for this system based on guiding principles included in the law and directed the state to adhere to these principles in program planning, development, funding, and implementation.
 Act 378 called for the Council to monitor implementation of the Community and Family Support System Plan, which it continues to do today.

 The Community and Family Support System has been extremely successful in keeping people with disabilities in their own homes and communities through the provision of cost-effective, individualized, and flexible supports; and consumer satisfaction has remained high for those who receive services.
 However, the shift from a centralized community support system to one administered by the ten human services districts/authorities or local governing entities, has resulted in some unintended consequences.
 What Act 378 created as a statewide program with equal access, has, in some respects, become ten programs providing varying degrees of access depending on where one lives in the state.